 To mitigate the effects of these potential unsafe operating conditions, we are installing protective upgrades to circuits (or requiring customers to install protective equipment as part of their systems) and, in some cases, limiting the amount of rooftop solar connected to a given distribution circuit (which is understandably unpopular with customers).
 Without more precise power flow and voltage information at customer locations on a distribution circuit, we impose these restrictions by relying on historical estimates of customer use and the design specifications of their rooftop-solar systems.

+Smart grid can help better manage distributed generation on two fronts, both enabling use to safely and reliably manage the power grid.

-Smart grid solutions, in particular AMI, will feed accurate information on power flow and generation from both individual customers and distribution circuits.
+First, smart grid solutions, in particular AMI, feed accurate information on power flow and generation from both individual customers and distribution circuits.
 This usage information allows us to make better assessments as to whether more rooftop-solar capacity can be accommodated on a distribution circuit without risking unsafe operating conditions.

+Smart grid solutions provide our system operators more accurate, near real-time information about customer-sited demand and generation.
+Immediately knowing the amount of variable generation on distribution circuits also helps system operators observe the contribution of distributed solar to the total system generation.
+This can be useful in allocating reserves or demand assets to balance system generation.
+Visibility of distributed solar production can be used to improve solar power forecasting tools by providing actual distributed generation output to correct forecasting models.
+Improved forecasting is essential in helping our system operators optimize the dispatch of transmission-connected generation, which could reduce the costs incurred by uncertainty in the forecast that exist today.

-This same information can help customers assess their own energy usage.
+Second, this same information can help customers assess their own energy usage.
 Accurate information will be particularly beneficial during the daytime hours for customers attempting to consume energy generated by their rooftop-solar systems.

-Smart grid solutions provide our system operators more accurate, near real-time information about customer-sited demand and generation throughout our service territories.
-Real-time visibility of the amount of variable generation distribution circuits will also help system operators observe the contribution of distributed solar to the total system generation, which can be useful in allocating reserves to balance the system generation.
-Visibility of distributed solar production can be used to improve solar power forecasting tools by providing actual production feedback which is used to correct forecasting models.
-Improved forecasting is essential in helping our system operators optimize the dispatch of transmission-connected generation, which could reduce the costs incurred by uncertainty in the forecast that exist today.

-Taken together, we expect these operational improvements to increase the reliability and use of renewable energy.
+Taken together, we expect these operational improvements to increase the reliability and integration of renewable energy from distributed generation.

-As more smart devices such as smart inverters, smart electric vehicle charging systems, and smart distribution equipment become interconnected to the grid, system operators might be able to further optimize generation for the benefit of customers.
-Moreover, as customer use patterns become better understood, system operators might be able to reconfigure customer loads among distribution circuits to alleviate overloaded circuits.
+As more smart devices (such as smart inverters, smart electric vehicle charging systems, and smart distribution equipment) become interconnected to the grid, system operators might be able to further optimize generation for the benefit of customers.
+Moreover, as customer use patterns become better understood, system operators might be able to reconfigure customer loads through demand response and generation sources among distribution circuits to alleviate overloaded circuits.

 Reduced Carbon Dioxide Emissions

 The smart grid promotes energy conservation and more optimal energy use by customers while reducing losses in the distribution of power to meet customer demand.
-The smart grid can facilitate engineering analysis required for distribution-connected renewable energy, and can help system operators in managing the system with renewable energy production from resources connected at the distribution level.
+The smart grid can facilitate engineering analysis required for distribution-connected renewable energy, and can help system operators manage the system with renewable energy produced from distributed generation.
 Both factors contribute to less reliance on non-renewable energy resources.

-In Hawai‘i, that means less power produced by centralized fossil-fuel (primarily oil) power plants.
+Increasing renewable generation on the grid means less generation produced by centralized fossil-fuel (primarily oil) power plants.
 A 1% reduction in power output from a fossil-fuel-fired plant results in an annual reduction of approximately 45,000 metric tons in carbon dioxide (CO2) emissions.
-Based on the experiences of smart grid implementations at other utilities nationwide, we can expect 1–3% reductions in fossil-fuel-fired generation, resulting in corresponding reductions in CO2 emissions of 45,000 to 135,000 metric tons per year.
+Based on the experiences of smart grid implementations at other utilities nationwide, we can expect a 1–3% reduction in fossil-fuel-fired generation, resulting in corresponding reductions in CO2 emissions of 45,000 to 135,000 metric tons per year.
 This would need to be evaluated on the island systems with large amounts of transmission-connected renewable energy which can be displaced by distributed energy, particularly Maui and Hawai‘i Island.

 Customer Outreach